nus-cs2103-AY2122S2/ip/docs/README.md

 > "I can help!" - MNSKY, *Fargo* S3E3 "The Law of Non-Contradiction"

+MNSKY is a chatbot that can help you remember and manage your tasks.

 ## Features

 1) Add tasks to MNSKY's task list